jdtsmith/autoftp/README.md

 1. **Won't this wear out the flash?** Unlikely.
 Flash usually is written with _wear-leveling_ to spread the writes around, and can support ~100,000 writes without error.
 If you edit and re-upload a 5K file (about 150 lines of Python) every 10 seconds 10hrs/day, this works out to 1.3 million writes per year, or just over 1600 full re-writes of a typical (ESP32) 4MB of flash.
 At this rate, it would take **62 years** to surpass the 100,000 write limit: a pretty good safety margin.
 Another perspective: it may take a fixed number of code/upload/check cycles to bring a project into stability; `autoftp` just accelerates that process.

 ## Tips

+## Installing uftpd

+[`uftpd.py`](https://github.com/robert-hh/FTP-Server-for-ESP8266-ESP32-and-PYBD) is a small uftpd server which runs in the background waiting for socket connections.
+To install, just drop the `uftpd.py` file on your microcontroller (perhaps in the `lib/` subdirectory).

 ### Starting WiFi and `uftpd`